copton/c-base/README.markdown

 Most implementation defined properties play no role in this implementation, because there is no compile and no execution time.
 Instead, theses properties are finally inherited from the tool chain which is used to process the generated files.
 Some properties, though, are already restricted by this implementation.

 ## 5.2.1 / Source Character Set
-The source character set of this implementation equals ...
+The source character set of this implementation contains all valid characters of the Java programming language, given MPS supports the creation of the character.
+Note, that the usage of characters which are not in the basic character set of the C99 language only makes sense if this character is in the extended character set of the underlying C99 toolchain.